Condensations in higher categories: Condensations and higher Karoubi envelopes

 \begin{remark} Let $I = \{\bullet\to\bullet\}$ denote the walking arrow, so that the morphisms in $\cC$ are the diagrams of shape~$I$.
 Then a commuting square in $\cC$ is nothing but a diagram of shape $I^2$.
-Recall that the product of $n$-categories is computed ``levelwise'': the $k$-morphisms in a product are simply the product of $k$-morphisms.
+The product of $n$-categories is computed ``levelwise'' in the following sense: the $k$-morphisms in a product are simply the product of $k$-morphisms.
+(Indeed, the functor $\cC \mapsto \{\text{$k$-morphisms in }\cC\}$ is representable by the walking $k$-morphism; compare \cite[Definition 3.3]{JFS}.)
 For instance, $I$ has, up to isomorphism, a total of two $0$-morphisms and three $1$-morphisms, including identities, and so $I^2$ has four $0$-morphisms and nine $1$-morphisms, including identities and compositions.

 Similarly, we define a \define{commuting condensation square} to be a diagram in $\cC$ of shape $\spadesuit^2$, and more generally a \define{commuting condensation $k$-cube} is a diagram of shape $\spadesuit^k$: